The end of the year (or the very beginning of a new one) can be a blur, no matter what line of business you’re in.

 “Return customers spend, on average, more than twice the amount of first-time patrons, and are five times less expensive than new customer acquisitions,” he said.

-“Looking beyond service, and examine every part of the customer journey from first impression, to interaction, to product presentation, support, check-out and follow-up, is critical to a business’s long-term success,” he added.
+“Looking beyond service, and examining every part of the customer journey from first impression, to interaction, to product presentation, support, check-out and follow-up, is critical to a business’s long-term success,” he added.

 4. Your marketing performance